swisstxt/cloudstack-nagios/README.md

    * cpu - measure cpu usage in percent
    * network - measure network usage
    * rootfs_rw - check if the root file system is writeable
+   * disk_usage - check the diks space usage of the root volume

 Example: